tsunaobou/APMigrater/README.md

 3. Open your favorite text editor in the directory where this repo is downloaded.
 This can be Sublime, Atom, etc. Just not vi.
 If you went to open vi, open the door to your bathroom instead, and please take a long look in the mirror.
 4. Paste into your text editor, and save it as apmusic.txt.
 Overwrite if prompted.
 5. In command line, run the command "python -V" to determine your python version.
 If the number starts with two, pull yourself from under the weight of your own misery and update your python to anything past version 3.
-6. Use the command "python3 maker.py" to clean up your song titles.
+6. Use the command "python3 maker.py" and "python3 cleaner.py" to clean up your song titles.
 Your songs1.txt file should now only contain song and arist names, seperated by "---"
 7. Create a spotify developer account.
 It's really easy.
 Just look up the phrase "Create a spotify developer account"
 8. Create a new app on that account.
 Call it whatever you want, and say it's a desktop app
 9. Once finished with set-up, click "edit settings".
 We only really care about the redirect URI.
 If you already have a redirect URI in mind, enter that here, and in adder.py at the redirect_url parameter.
 If not, just enter http://localhost:3000/ in the spotify settings.
 This is the default URI in adder.py and will work just fine.
 Save the changes [to both].